globalbrain/sefirot/docs/components/button.md

 ### `:mode`

 Defines the color of the button.
-The default is `neutral`.
+The default is `default`.

 ```ts
 interface Props {